 So you are thinking about homeschooling?
 Congratulations.
 Whether or not you actually undertake the task of teaching your children to love learning, you are considering what I consider the best decision our family ever made!
 I have said it for years, and I will continue to tell people that even though homeschooling is one of the most challenging endeavors you will face, it can also be the most uplifting, positive challenges you encounter.

-When I started homeschooling 23 years ago, I was sure I was not capable.
+When I started homeschooling 27 years ago, I was sure I was not capable of teaching my own children.
 But I had some people come alongside me and encourage me.
 This is what I heard.
-“You have taught your sons how to tie their shows, walk, talk, and write their names.
+“You have taught your son how to tie his shoes, walk, talk, and write his name.
 Every day, every year is just an extension of that.”

-But what ifs always creep in.
+But what-ifs always creep in.
 And when I started homeschooling, the culture was different.
 Few people homeschooled.
-We stayed in during school hours, and were extremely careful to not rock the boat for fear of someone turning you in.
+We stayed in during school hours and were extremely careful to not rock the boat for fear of someone turning us in.

-If the occasionaly question creeps into my mind today, I really look at where we are versus where we could be, and homeschooling always wins out.
+However, the occasional question creeps into my mind today, I really look at where we are versus where we could be, and homeschooling always wins out.
 But I have the benefit of having 3 adult children who were homeschooled.
 I see their success and it encourages me even more.

 So I have selected a few of my favorite resources to share with you.
 These have proven invaluable to me over the years.
 In fact, most of these I actually own, have purchased multiple copies because I have given them away, and I have reread several of them repeatedly.